 Matt sought the Office of Sheriff based upon a vision for law enforcement and public safety that encompasses the following:

 - Restoring trust through fiscal responsibility

 - Connecting with youth to build for the future

 Sheriff Matt Bostrom served nearly 29 years at the Saint Paul Police Department with service as Police Officer, Sergeant, Lieutenant, Commander, Senior Commander, Chief of Staff, and Assistant Chief of Operations, Division of Homeland Security and Support Services.
 Other assignments have included positions as the Mayor’s Public Safety Liaison, Investigator, Information Systems Director, Training Director, and Emergency Preparedness Coordinator.

-Matt received his formal education at Northwestern College (Bachelor of Science), the University of Saint Thomas (Master of Education and Saint Paul Public School Teaching License), and Hamline University, where he earned his Doctor of Public Administration degree.
+Matt received his formal education at University of Northwestern - St. Paul (Bachelor of Science), the University of Saint Thomas (Master of Education and Saint Paul Public School Teaching License), and Hamline University, where he earned his Doctor of Public Administration degree.
 Matt is also a graduate of the FBI National Academy and a certified State of Minnesota Emergency Manager.

 Matt authored "The Influence of Education on Police Officer Work Habits" and co-authored "The United States Department of Justice: Character-Based Police Officer Selection."
-Additionally, he is an Adjunct Professor at Saint Mary’s University, Northwestern College, and Hamline University.
+Additionally, he is an Adjunct Professor at Saint Mary’s University, University of Northwestern - St. Paul, and Hamline University.